cloudflare/lua-resty-logger-socket/README.md

     If the log server uses a stream-typed unix domain socket, `path` is the socket file path.
 Note that host/port and path cannot both be empty.
 At least one must be supplied.

-* `max_error`

-    Max number of error messages buffered in logger before return to user by next 'log' call.

 * `max_retry_times`

     Max number of retry times after a connect to a log server failed or send log messages to a log server failed.